Prisoners Building Homes Programme

 Find out more by watching this video.

-Click here to see the Public Sector Client Handbook which explains the Programme in more detail.
+The Public Sector Client Handbook explains the Programme in more detail.

 For more information on the Programme please email Sophie Baker at sophie.baker@dc-pcc.gov.uk